microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/simulationreportoverview-get.md

 doc_type: apiPageType
 ---

-# Get Simulation Overview Report
+# Get simulationReportOverview
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get report overview for an attack simulation campaign.
+Get an overview for an attack simulation and training campaign.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).